WellFiredDevelopment/dotPeekDocumentation/sphinx/source/ui-overview/front-page.rst

 1. The top navigation bar that gives you access to the :ref:`doc_ui-overview_settings-page`.
 2. The left panel listing the different build reports based on the time it was generated.
+  .. tip:: You can right click on one of them to display a contextual menu.
+You can either delete it, or reveal the location of the report.
+      Clicking on **Ctrl/Command** while right clicking allows you to select several reports for deletion.
 3. The central view that displays the build report you selected on the left, or the settings page.

 .. image:: images/main-page/main-page.png